 Sidecar Entries And Start Numbers Revealed For TT 2019

-The entry for the two Locate.im Sidecar encounters at the 2019 Isle of Man TT Races fuelled by Monster Energy will again see the world’s best drivers and passengers do battle on the Mountain Course.
-With almost 50 entries having been accepted, the competition in each of the three lap affairs will certainly be fierce.
+The entry for the Sidecar encounters at the 2019 Isle of Man TT Races will see the world’s best drivers and passengers again do battle.

 This year sees five former race winners in the field, with no less than 29 victories between them, whilst 13 of them have already lapped the Mountain Course at more than 110mph.
 There’s strength in depth throughout the field and although only the top ten drivers are seeded, no less than thirty of them have already lapped at more than 105mph, further indication of the quality that will be lining up on Glencrutchery Road Start Line in June.

 Having won the last five TT Sidecar Races and being the current lap record holders, Ben and Tom Birchall are undoubtedly the team to beat.
 The Nottinghamshire brothers took a resounding double victory last year where they also beat their own lap record, upping it to 119.250mph.
 With a total of eight wins now under their belts, it’ll take a brave man to bet against the current World Champions who will again lead the field away at number 1.